KelinLyu/KGLEngine/README.md

 Node* parent;
 vector<Node*> childNodes;
 ```
-These properties are read-only.
+These fields are read-only.
 If you wish to modify them, you must call the addNode, addChildNode, and removeFromParentNode methods.

-Finally, if you want to hide a node temporarily without playing with the node structures, you should use the isDisabled property:
+Finally, if you want to hide a node temporarily without playing with the node structures, you should use the isDisabled variable:
 ```
 nodeA->isDisabled = true;
 nodeA->isDisabled = false;